-Press Enter to access the menu and use the arrow keys to move up and down the available options (the selected device will be highlighted in white).
+Press Enter to access the menu, use the arrow keys to move up and down the menu, and press Enter to select a device from the Boot Option # list (the selected device will be highlighted in white).

-UEFI Boot (Boot Menu > UEFI Setting)
+UEFI Boot (Boot Menu)

 Enable/disable UEFI Boot from this menu.
 The Unified Extensible Firmware Interface (UEFI) specification provides a clean interface between operating systems and platform firmware at boot time.
 In contrast to BIOS, UEFI defines a set of standard boot and runtime services.
+The Network Stack and Launch CSM (Compatability Support Module - for legacy BIOS compatibility) items will be enabled as options under UEFI Boot.

-Save & Exit Menu
+Exit Menu